Transfer Glossary

 Transfer

-Articulation – Articulation is the structuring of educational programs between different educational segments so that course work fits into a systematic whole. agreements between institutions allow students to transition smoothly between those institutions without losing credit for work already done or being forced to repeat work.
+Articulation – Articulation is the structuring of educational programs between different educational segments so that course work fits into a systematic whole.
+Agreements between institutions allow students to transition smoothly between those institutions without losing credit for work already done or being forced to repeat work.

 Articulation Agreement – An agreement ensuring smooth credit transfer between NC community colleges and universities.
 See more here.